About the Project

-The project aims to support teachers by raising-awareness of pedagogies, which our international students tell us work for them, thus enabling us to build upon these strategies.
+The project aimed to support teachers by raising-awareness of pedagogies, which our international students told us work for them, thus enabling us to build upon these strategies.

-Our research project aligns with Warwick university internationalisation strategy statements.
-Both the process and product of this project will give students a voice to share their skills with fellow students and staff, and influence teaching and learning strategies.
-The research project supports the Warwick university inclusion strategy in a very direct way by drawing students’ existing study strategies, which they developed in their home countries.
-By placing these existing strategies at the heart of reflections on pedagogical strategies we will create new pathways for students to benefit from their lectures, seminars, tutorials and assessments.
-The strategies will benefit international and home students.
+Our research project aligned with Warwick university internationalisation strategy statements.
+Both the process and product of this project gave students a voice to share their skills with fellow students and staff, and influence teaching and learning strategies.
+The research project supported the Warwick university inclusion strategy in a very direct way by drawing students’ existing study strategies, which they developed in their home countries.
+By placing these existing strategies at the heart of reflections on pedagogical strategies, we created new pathways for students to benefit from their lectures, seminars, tutorials and assessments.
+The strategies will benefit international and home students moving forward.

-The project’s legacy will be the resources produced and their impact across the sector.
-This project celebrates co-creation between international students and staff that encourages students to utilise their native language, history and culture.
-This co-creation not only advocates 'students as partners' (Bovill, et.al, 2014), but also asks students to bring their cultural backgrounds into the institution.
+This project celebrated co-creation between international students and staff that encourages students to utilise their native language, history and culture.
+This co-creation not only advocated 'students as partners' (Bovill, et.al, 2014), but also asked students to bring their cultural backgrounds into the institution.
 When entering HEI, international students are often expected to leave their 'culture at the door' in order to adopt a Western academic perspective (Jabbar et al, 2020, p.356).
 Such an expectation separates these students from a lifetime of potentially relevant knowledge and experience, automatically positioning them at a deficit compared with their home-domiciled peers.
 With this in mind, this project’s legacy is to expand the intercultural outlook of HEIs in the hope that it will take the sector one step closer to supporting international students in their academic study at university and help them to flourish throughout their academic careers.